JSI-1187-01 Monotherapy and in Combination With Dabrafenib for Advanced Solid Tumors With MAPK Pathway Mutations

 - Symptomatic central nervous system malignancy or metastasis

 - Gastrointestinal conditions that could impair absorption of study drug(s)

 - Second, active primary solid tumor malignancy that, in the judgement of the investigator or Sponsor medical monitor, may affect the interpretation of results

-- Prior malignancies, with the exception of carcinoma in situ of any origin and prior malignancies in remission whose likelihood of recurrence is very low, as judged by the Sponsor medical monitor.
+- Prior malignancies, with the exception of carcinoma in situ of any origin, non-muscle invasive bladder cancer, Gleason 3+3 prostate cancer and prior malignancies in remission whose likelihood of recurrence is very low, as judged by the Sponsor medical monitor.

 - Active infection with human immunodeficiency virus (HIV), hepatitis B virus (HBV) or hepatitis C virus (HCV) requiring treatment within the last week prior to study treatment